davidshur/mern-boilerplate/README.md

 # mern-boilerplate

 This is a boilerplate MERN application.
-MERN stands for MongoDB, Express, React, Node.
 Use this project as a template to kick start your full-stack project.

 ## Getting Started